forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-inline.md

 ## Overview

+Use AI-based autocomplete to accept suggestions for repetitive, boilerplate code right in your editor.

 ## Set Up Inline Autocomplete

-To use inline autocomplete, you first activate the feature
+To use inline autocomplete, first activate the feature:

 1. Select **File** > **Preferences** > **Settings** (Windows or Linux) or **Code** > **Preferences** > **Settings** (macOS).
 2. Under Einstein for Developers, select **Enable Einstein Auto Completions**.

 ## Receive your First Inline Completions

-Einstein for Developers autogenerates inline completions suggestions.
+Einstein for Developers autogenerates inline code completions suggestions.
 To start receiving inline completions:

 1. In Visual Studio Code, create a new Apex class (\*.cls) file, or open an existing one.